Tips for taking a test

 - Check with your instructor and institution before you take a test with a cellular data connection.
 Most institutions will advise you to avoid a cellular data connection.
-Exceptions: Your institution is a Blackboard mobile-enabled site with the Blackboard app available and your instructor has created a mobile-compatible test.

 Don't refresh the page, close the window, or use the browser's back button while you take a test.
 If you have problems during a test, contact your instructor immediately.